quantum-italy-developer/automaitic_computation_framework/docs/source/index.rst

 Computation Framework's documentation
 ===========================================================
-This framework was born from a need emerged conducting research activity, expecialy running time/resource intensive calculation that most of the time are perfomed on server/Cluster or HPC environment.
+Conduct a research activity that implies modelling complex system and/or find optimal parameters in variational methods could be demanding in terms of time and resources.
+This is even more evident in the quantum computing realm, in this period of near term devices we are used to benchmark our methods with classical simulations.

+This framework was born when we started our research project published here: link.
+We realized soon that the way we organized our simulation to exploit the usage of server/cluster or HPC environment could have been generalised to several use cases.
+For those reasons we publish it here so that we could be of help for researchers in their daily activities.
-Some lucky researchers (like us) dispose of more than one environment and also data are collected by different people, generally located in different places and working in different time.
+The large amount of research project are conducted in teams and this implies having more than one environment and also data generated and/or collected by different people, could be a problem without having a centralized repository.

-For this reason we decided to desing and build a system capable to be used by different people enabling data collection following the same rules and structures.
-We decided to design a tool that split the activities in three different pieces:
+For this reason we decided to design and build a flexible and light weighted system capable to be used by different people enabling data collection according to the same rules and structures.
+The main research tasks are split into three different pieces:

 .. image:: images/high_level_arch.png
   :width: 80%
   :align: center
   :alt: Alternative text

-The first part designated to enable parallel calculation on 'computational environemnt' the second part is database, for this framework we choose we provided facilities to connect the `IBM Cloud cloudant database <https://cloud.ibm.com/catalog/services/cloudant>`_.
+The first part enables parallel calculation on 'computational environment', the second part is related to the managing of data, and for this framework we provide facilities to connect the `IBM Cloud cloudant database <https://cloud.ibm.com/catalog/services/cloudant>`_.
-The third part consist on a plot class, on which data are retrieved from the database, postprocessed and plotted on yuor own computer on a notebook on jupyter environment or on your own python script.
+The third part consists retrieving information from the database and eventually implement some plot functions where the user can manipulate data using a simple jupyter notebook or his own python script.

 Data calculation
 ================
-This part is dedicated, as introduced, to the intensive numerical calculation (real quantum devices or simulated on classical devices)
+This part is dedicated to the intensive numerical calculation (real quantum devices or simulated on classical devices).
-Usually this part is conducted on upgraded computers, HPC clusesters or quantum cloud devices. we experienced that some simulated calculation need a huge amount of memory and execution time, for this reason we ran them on two different upgraded servers, so we decided to develop this tool in order to keep our results organized and structured avoiding to lose results or manually move files thourgh different environment.
+Usually this part is conducted on upgraded computers, HPC clusters or quantum cloud devices.
+Some simulated calculation need a huge amount of memory and execution time and with this tool we can keep our results organized and structured avoiding to lose results or manually move files through different environments.
-Moreover with this kind of collection the obtained results are available once they are ready to the whole team who is enabled to accede to the database, while results on the machine where they were produced are available also to the people enabled to access on it.
+Moreover, in this configuration the obtained results are available to the whole team that have access to the database and with the possibility to configure also a dashboard.

 Data collection
 ===============
-We decided to collect all the obtained results on a **No-SQL json based database** beacause collect and serialize data on a json is the easiest way on a python class. for this reason we defined on the constructor function of the metaclass a json attribute named *final_json* to collect all the metadata of the performed run and all the results (raw and post processed) and at the end of the calculation we pull this serialized json as a new record on the database.
+We decided to collect all the obtained results on a **No-SQL json based database** because the collection and serialization of data using the json format is the easiest way on a python class.
+In this direction we defined a json attribute named *final_json* on the constructor function of the metaclass to collect all the metadata coming from the performed run.
+We give the user the possibility to save all the results (raw and post processed) as a new record on the database at the end of the calculation.

 .. warning::
    Remember to fill the ``final_json`` attribute with only